 - Highly educated and experienced faculty who are readily available to you

 - An assigned departmental academic advisor, in addition to a health professions advisor

-- Medical mission trip opportunities that fulfill internship requirements
+- Educational and medical mission trip opportunities that fulfill service learning requirements

 - A curriculum that is updated as needed to reflect the ever-evolving trends and practices in the health care industry

 Prospective students must apply for admission to Samford University at samford.edu/admission.

 To progress in the undergraduate program, students must do the following:

 - Have a completed College of Health Sciences Health Form and Immunization Record updated annually on file

 - Submit negative results on drug screen and background check